teabinxiong/crypto-scraper/README.md

 # crypto-scraper
-A Crypto Scraper written in .NET Core, Technologies used in this project, Worker Services, gRPC, Multi-Threading.
+A Simple Crypto Scraper written in .NET Core, Technologies used in this project, Worker Services, gRPC, Multi-Threading.

 ## Author
 Tea Binxiong